Sports Betting

 ● q is the probability of losing the bet, which is expressed as 1 – p (e.g. 1- 0.45 = 0.55)

-Pros of Kelly Criterion
+Pros and cons of Kelly Criterion

 ● Optimised growth: The Kelly Criterion aims to give you long-term growth by adjusting bet sizes based on the perceived edge, potentially leading to higher profits